Mercurygram/Mercurygram/README.md

 - Add ID in Profile Info
 - Add a menu in Notifications and Sounds in order to set the UnifiedPush Distributors.
 The same menu may be longclicked in order to know if UnifiedPush notifications are working correctly.
 - Add a menu in Notifications and Sounds in order to set [UnifiedPush PUT to POST gateway](#unifiedpush-put-to-post-gateway).
+- Add Monet themes (feature from NekoX, PR by @Golbinex)
 - Add toggle setting in Chat Settings to start video messages with rear-facing camera
 - Add toggle setting in Chat Settings to hide keyboard on chat scroll
 - Add toggle setting in Chat Setting to hide "All Chats" tab (feature from NekoX)